Geoogolla/enterprise-docs/docs/designer-guide/manage-schedule/manage-reports-schedule.md

 ## Configure the export types

-* Reports can be exported in PDF, Word, Excel, HTML, PPT and CSV formats
+* Reports can be exported in PDF, Word, Excel, HTML, PPT, CSV and XML formats

 ### Email attachment